-Irrevocable trusts are a special type of trust which cannot be modified, amended, or cancelled, except under specific conditions.
-They contrast with revocable trusts, which can be changed or terminated by the grantor
+Irrevocable trusts are a special type of trust which cannot be modified, amended, or canceled, except under specific conditions.
+They contrast with revocable trusts, which can be changed or terminated by the grantor.

 This means that once you, as the grantor, transfer your assets into an irrevocable trust, you relinquish all control and ownership over them.
 It also means that once you name the trustee and beneficiaries, and set the terms and conditions of the trust, it is fixed.

 Irrevocable trusts have their benefits in the form of greater asset protection and tax efficiency.
 However, there are also some disadvantages of an irrevocable trust.

 A trust usually consists of a few parts

 And the beneficiary benefits from the trust.

 An irrevocable trust is called that because it can not be changed, in comparison with a revocable trust that may be amended easily.
 Depending on your circumstances will determine what is best for you, whether that is a revocable or irrevocable trust.
 However, there are four distinct disadvantages of an irrevocable trust.

 Irrevocable trusts are specifically designed to be difficult to change.
 Typically, the consent of all the beneficiaries is required to change the trust.

 There may also be certain laws and regulations which need to be followed to change the trust, depending on the jurisdiction and type of irrevocable trust.

 The grantor should understand the severity and not assume that they would be able to change or revoke the trust.